Talk to your broker about NZI support

 My employer has given me work equipment to use while I am working from home.
 Does my contents policy cover this if something happens to it?

 Your employer should have cover for their equipment.
-The liability section of your contents policy may provide cover if you cause damage to the equipment and are legally liable for this by law.
+The liability section of your contents policy may provide cover if you cause damage to the equipment and are legally liable for this.